Tenebrae: Anglican practice

-Most Anglican churches that celebrate the Tenebrae service do so only on Wednesday, so as not to deflect attention from the Holy Thursday and Good Friday practices.
+Most Anglican churches that celebrate the Tenebrae service do so only on Spy Wednesday, so as not to deflect attention from the Maundy Thursday and Good Friday practices.
 But this practice is not universal.

 In its Book of Occasional Services, the Episcopal Church (United States) provides for a single Tenebrae service on Holy Wednesday in the evening.
 That service preserves the number of nine Tenebrae lessons, each followed by a responsory.
 Church Publishing also offers a booklet called, In the Shadows of Holy Week: The Office of Tenebrae.
 It provides the full ancient form of Tenebrae as it appears in basic outline in The Book of Occasional Services.
 This booklet develops that outline providing all of the materials necessary for a recitation of the office: All of the psalms, canticles, responsories, antiphons, and readings are reproduced in full.
 Rubrics guide participants through each phase of the service.

 Parishes of the Anglican Church of Canada that do celebrate Tenebrae follow a variety of practices.
 The Church of St. Mary Magdalene (Toronto) is notable for the excellence of its music, of which the musical Tenebrae services are exemplary.
 Christ Church Cathedral (Fredericton) uses Tenebrae in a sung traditional language form on the Wednesday evening of Holy Week which includes lessons from Jeremiah with responding psalms, the fourth being from John 17, and Benedictus.
 At the Church of the Epiphany (Oakville) Tenebrae is described as the reversal of the Advent wreath: "starting Lent with the brightness of six candles, the darkness grows as a candle is extinguished each week in anticipation of Jesus dying on the cross on Good Friday."
 This abbreviated Tenebrae liturgy begins worship services on Sundays during Lent.
 The Sisterhood of Saint John the Divine have their own liturgy, "The Order of Tenebrae", published in 1933.

 Methodist practice

-In the Methodist tradition, fourteen candles, along with a central Christ candle, are lit on the Tenebrae hearse after the Opening Prayer.
+Certain congregations of Methodist denominations, such as the Free Methodist Church, Global Methodist Church and United Methodist Church, observe a Tenebare service.
+In those churches that choose to observe it, the United Methodist Book of Worship specifies that fourteen candles, along with a central Christ candle, are lit on the Tenebrae hearse after the Opening Prayer.
 They are consequently extinguished after each of the Tenebrae lessons.
 Prior to the reading of the sixteenth lesson, the Christ candle on the Tenebrae hearse is extinguished and then the church bells are tolled.
 The sixteenth lesson is read in darkness, followed by the conclusion of the liturgy.